 Washington, DC 20580

-Although the FTC does not intervene in individual consumer disputes, the information you provide may indicate a pattern of possible law violations requiring action by the Commission.
+Although the FTC does not intervene in individual consumer disputes, the information you provide may help estabish a pattern of possible law violations requiring action by the Commission.

 The National Consumers League (NCL) is a private nonprofit organization that operates a consumer hotline to provide service and assistance in filing complaints.
-NFIC helps the FTC and the state consumer protection agencies by entering complaints into a computerized database to help track and identify fraud operators.
+NCL helps the FTC and the state consumer protection agencies by entering complaints into a computerized database to help track and identify fraud operators (www.fraud.org).
+Contact the NCL at (202) 835-3323 or www.nclnet.org.